 Suh pointed out, however, that the BEC section was the most difficult of the four sections for international students, even as more and more were taking the exam.

-“One of the biggest drivers to pass variability among jurisdictions is the number of international students.
-The lower performance may be related to a language barrier,” he said.
+"One of the biggest drivers to pass variability among jurisdictions is the number of international students.
+The lower performance may be related to a language barrier," Suh said.

-The notion of a language barrier would seem to be borne out by the fact that among states with large percentages of international candidates, those that border Canada (which would largely generate candidates who speak English) often showed less variation than others.
+The notion of a language barrier would seem to be borne out by the fact that among states with large percentages of international candidates, those that border Canada (which would largely generate candidates who speak English) often showed less variability between pass rates than others.

 As for those who take the exam overseas, Japan and South Korea remain the largest single providers of candidates, but China and the Middle East are showing the strongest growth.